Connect with a mentor and learn from them.

 A co-mentor relationship is one where each person in the conversation receives mentoring.
 They each take turns offering and receiving instructions and lessons they’ve learned along the way.
 Both are equally pouring into the other and equally receiving the benefit of their time, talent and treasure.

-Mentors devote a minimum of 3 hours per week for the good of their co-mentor or mentee.
 Restored Community members are intentional with their time and use it wisely for the good of the leaders they’re connected to.
+Time investment is mutually agreed.

 A mentor’s leadership gifts make their presence invaluable.
 Restored Community members are devoted to sharing their unique gifts from their experience and connections.